predixdesignsystem/px-sample-app-react/README.md

 ### Running the app locally

 The app uses Create React App's `react-scripts` module to serve locally for development.
-Run `$ npm run serve` to serve the app.
+Run `$ npm start` to serve the app.
 Automatic file rebuilding and hot module reloading is enabled by default.

 Additionally the Predix Design System CSS modules are built and loaded using a separately task.
 The modules are installed with bower and built from SCSS into CSS, and the resulting built code is checked in to the repo at `public/css/px-styles.css`.
 The source SCSS is at `sass/px-styles.scss`.
-If you make changes to the source SCSS, run `$ npm run sass` to rebuild the CSS.
+If you make changes to the source SCSS, run `$ npm run scss` to rebuild the CSS.
 You should not add custom CSS classes to style your React application from inside this SCSS file — it is loaded on the page in `index.html` to provide utility classes that can be used inside any React component.

 ## How to run on the Predix Cloud